Yosemite Winter Wilderness Permits (November–April)

 Wilderness permit reservations are available up to 24 weeks (168 days) in advance.
 To view a table that indicates the earliest date to submit a reservation request, click here.
 Reservations are not available two or fewer days in advance (see below for information about first-come, first-served permits).

 The cost for each confirmed reservation is $5 plus $5 per person.
 This fee is non-refundable and non-transferable.
 All changes to existing permit reservations must be made by the trip leader.
-Once you have made a reservation, you or another member of your hiking group, must pick up the wilderness permit at any permit station the day of or day before your hike.
-Business hours vary so please check schedule.
+Once you have made a reservation, you or another member of your hiking group must pick up the wilderness permit at any permit station the day of or day before your hike.
+Business hours vary, so please check the schedule.

 Planning Your Wilderness Trip

-To make a reservation please have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), method of payment ($5 plus $5/person): credit card, check, or money order.
+To make a reservation, please have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), and method of payment ($5 plus $5 per person): credit card, check or money order.
 View trailhead information here.

 Three Ways to Make a Reservation

 The reservation office is open mid-November through end of September and accepts reservations for trips beginning May through September.